GluuFederation/gluu-otp/README.md

 # Gluu OTP

-Gluu OTP is a YubiKey Validation Server which is bundled as an optional component of the Gluu Server.
+Gluu OTP is a YubiKey Validation Library, written in Python, which is bundled with the Gluu Server.

 ## Developement